-Aquaculture and other agricultural activities provide food security and poverty alleviation but are generally associated with negative environmental impacts (Bartley et al., 2007; Béné et al., 2016).
+Aquaculture and other agricultural activities provide food security and poverty alleviation but are generally associated with negative environmental impacts (Bartley et al., 2007; Béné et al., 2016; Cacho and Henry-Silva, 2020).
 Commercial aquaculture is one of the fastest growing agriculture industries worldwide that has led to a robust and diverse human food supply, consisted of quality products with high added value.
-The expansion of aquatic farming must coincide with the optimization of production while minimizing water exchange, greenhouse gas emissions, and improve the treatment and recycling of effluents to improve the economic, social and environmental sustainability of aquaculture (Pereira and Rocha, 2015; Moura, et al., 2016; Araújo and Valenti, 2017; Soares and Henry-Silva, 2019).
-More specifically, the aquaculture industry needs new management strategies to overcome negative externalities (Bostock et al., 2010; Troell et al., 2014; Hatje et al., 2016; Ribeiro et al., 2016).
+The expansion of aquatic farming must coincide with the optimization of production while minimizing water exchange, greenhouse gas emissions, and improve the treatment and recycling of effluents to improve the economic, social and environmental sustainability of aquaculture (Pereira and Rocha, 2015; Moura et al., 2016; Araújo and Valenti, 2017; Soares and Henry-Silva, 2019).
+More specifically, the aquaculture industry needs new management strategies to overcome negative externalities (Bostock et al., 2010; Troell et al., 2014; Ribeiro et al., 2016).

 Among aquatic production systems, shrimp mariculture has become one of the most productive aquaculture activities worldwide, representing the second highest group of exported species in terms of value (FAO, 2018).
-Marine shrimp are cultivated in coastal and estuarine regions and are an important source of income for several Asian and Latin American countries, including Brazil (Wurmann et al., 2004; Liao and Chien, 2011; Castillo-Juárez et al., 2015).
+Marine shrimp are cultivated in coastal and estuarine regions and are an important source of income for several Asian and Latin American countries, including Brazil.
 The two major marine shrimp species used for commercial production are the American species of Litopenaeus vannamei and the Asian species Penaeus monodon.
-The L. vannamei represents 53% of global crustacean aquaculture, and global output increased from ~ 2.7 million tonnes in 2010 to ~4.2 million tonnes in 2016 (FAO, 2018).
-The L. vannamei is a popular aquaculture species due to its capacity to be produced in coastal regions and inland in freshwater or saline-alkaline environments.
+The L. vannamei represents 53% of global crustacean aquaculture, and global output increased from ~ 2.7 million tonnes in 2010 to ~ 4.2 million tonnes in 2016 (FAO, 2018).
+This species is targeted for aquaculture https://doi.org/10.1016/j.aquaculture.2020.736307